Why car insurance claims get rejected in the UAE?

 3. Making changes/modifications to the car

-If you are planning to modify your car or thinking about making changes to improve the car’s performance, safety or value then it is best to inform your insurer about it beforehand.
+Suppose you plan to modify your car or consider making changes to improve the car’s performance, safety or value.
+In that case, it is best to inform your insurer beforehand.

-This will help you to know the extent of coverage that your insurance policy provides and will help you to make a better decision.
+This will help you know the extent of coverage your insurance policy provides and help you make a better decision.

 4. Lock your car

 Leaving your car doors unlocked could be an innocent overlook.

 But it not only leaves your car open to the risks of theft but could also get your car insurance claims denied.

 If your car gets stolen or is wrecked/vandalized and somehow the insurance company finds out that the doors were not locked at the time of the incident, then they are free to deny paying for the loss, or in some cases, they might cancel your policy.